Global Agenda Council on Responsible Mineral Resources Management 2012-2014

 - New models of infrastructure investment in the mining and metals sector

 - Downstream (value chain) challenges and opportunities in the sector, including responsible sourcing and greater calls for transparency, for both conflict minerals and more traditional minerals

 - The industry’s role in economic competitiveness and contribution to a future sustainable economy

 “The importance of creating a responsible approach to mineral development has never been clearer, as projects face mounting opposition, from Conga in Peru to Oyu Tolgoi in Mongolia.”

-The Council is also establishing a “hot topics” process to inform the Form’s Mining and Metals Governors of new and important developments in the area of mineral resources.
+The Council is also establishing a “hot topics” process to inform the Forum’s Mining & Metals Governors of new and important developments in the area of mineral resources.

 To get involved please contact